All Episodes

 Why do they insist on imposing themselves on other powers and creating a tumor so that there's always tension and conflict?

-So this is the guy they're they're they're according to the International Atomic Energy Agency, uh good old Mohammed Al Baradai, they are what uh months away from being able to produce a nuclear weapon.
+They're according to the International Atomic Energy Agency, good old Mohammed Al-Baradai, they are, what, months away from being able to produce a nuclear weapon.

 Thank you, CIA.

-Al Baradai is saying we're months away.
+Al-Baradai is saying we're months away.

-What are we doing about it?
+And what are we doing about it?

 Diddly squat.

-We're engaging in diplomacy.
+We are engaging in diplomacy.

-And the Iranians are laughing at us, and now they're talking about moving Israel out of uh out of the Middle East to put them in Europe somewhere.
+And now they're talking about moving Israel out of the Middle East to put them in Europe somewhere.

-Jesse and Stevens Point, Wisconsin, welcome to the program, sir.
+Jesse and Stevens Point, Wisconsin.

 Nice to have you with us.

-Um, thank you very much, Russia.
+Thank you very much, Rush.

-And I just wanted to say, sir, that uh these leaks that have been coming out in the media about the the prisons that we supposedly have in Europe, uh John McCain yesterday on the radio.
+And I just wanted to say, sir, that these leaks that have been coming out in the media about the prisons that we supposedly have in Europe, John McCain yesterday on the radio, one thing that these stories are doing and for sure is they've sent a message that although bound by civility, international law, the U.S. will do if you have ties with Osama bin Laden or suspected of being involved with terrorists in any way, we will hunt you down.

-We'll grab you when you least expect it, we'll shove your head in a bag, and we will fly you to a foreign country in Europe and torture you until you get you tell us what we need to know.
+We'll shove your head in a bag, and we will fly you to a foreign country in Europe and torture you until you tell us what we need to know.

 That's why he hasn't sent us a video love note lately.

-That's that's a perfect example of it.
+I mean, the American Lairlines flight, what happened yesterday, that's a perfect example of it.

 It does bother me.